Happy Thanksgiving!

 To all our friends about to celebrate with friends and family over a delicious turkey dinner, we wish you a Happy Thanksgiving!

 Real estate investors have a lot to be grateful for.
 If you own rental real estate, here are five things to be thankful for.
-Maybe they aren’t as crucial as your health and your family … but hey, every little bit of gratitude helps!
+Of course, nothing is as crucial as your health and your family. . . but success in real estate counts, too!

 1. Passive Cash Flow

-Few investment vehicles offer the opportunity for passive cash flow — money that shows up in your bank account every month without you having to suit up and report for work.
+Few investment vehicles offer the opportunity for passive cash flow — money that shows up in your bank account every month without you trading time for money. . .

 This is because, since time immemorial, the economic potential of real estate has been based on tenancy and monthly rent payments.
 If those rent payments exceed the expenses, you are — if you’ll pardon the seasonal pun — in gravy.